Skip to main content

 England

-Your council or housing association should fix damp and mould if it's either:
+Your council or housing association must fix damp and mould if it's either:

 • caused by a problem in your home, like a repair issue